 If you're a jewelry brand looking to set yourself apart from the competition, you want to look into the prospect of Melo pearls.
 They're the perfect choice to build your niche within the jewelry industry.

 Melo pearls quickly become an alternative to traditional fine jewelry, such as diamonds and freshwater pearls, with their stunning flame pattern and bold color.
-As one of Bangkok's leading gold jewelry manufacturers, we follow sustainable jewelry practices using recycled gold and conflict-free diamonds.
+As one of Bangkok's leading gold jewelry manufacturer, we follow sustainable jewelry practices using recycled gold and conflict-free diamonds.

 Our contemporary designs are ideal for incorporating Melo pearls to showcase the stone's beauty.
 An orange Melo pearl can be incorporated into various settings, from simple pendants to stackable bracelets and stud earrings.